bottledcode/RFC/drafts/short-class.md

     }
 }

-// Fatal error: Uncaught TypeError: Method getInner is public but returns a private class: Outer:>Inner new Outer()->getInner();
+// Fatal error: Uncaught TypeError: Public method getInner cannot return private class Outer:>Inner new Outer()->getInner();
 ```

 #### Properties

-The visibility of a type declaration on a property must also match the declared type.
+The visibility of a type declaration on a property must also not increase the visibility of an inner class.
 Thus, a public property cannot declare a private type.

 This gives a great deal of control to developers, preventing accidental misuse of inner classes.